curl/everything-curl/internals/tests/file-format.md

 number (N) will be used by the test-server to load test case N and return the data that is defined within the `<reply><data></data></reply>` section.

-If there's no test number found above, the HTTP test server will use the number following the last dot in the given hostname (made so that a CONNECT can still pass on test number) so that "foo.bar.123" gets treated as test case
+If there is no test number found above, the HTTP test server will use the number following the last dot in the given hostname (made so that a CONNECT can still pass on test number) so that "foo.bar.123" gets treated as test case
 123. Alternatively, if an IPv6 address is provided to CONNECT, the last